nicolerollo/lablens/README.md

 - ✅ Computes personal-baseline analytics (median, IQR, trend, z-score) across *all* source systems combined
 - ✅ Generates a physician-friendly longitudinal summary, flagged for review priority — not diagnosis
 - ✅ Ships a small CLI (`lablens parse|ingest|report|export-review|demo`), not just one demo script
-- ❌ Does **not** implement OCR or PDF parsing itself — assumes tools like `pdfplumber`, `PyMuPDF`, Camelot, or Tabula already did that upstream
+- ❌ Does **not** implement OCR or PDF parsing itself; assumes tools like `pdfplumber`, `PyMuPDF`, Camelot, or Tabula already did that upstream
 - ❌ Is **not** a diagnostic tool, clinical decision support system, or medical device
-- ❌ Never touches real patient data — every sample input is synthetic and de-identified by design
+- ❌ Never touches real patient data.
+Every sample input is synthetic and de-identified by design

 ## Pipeline